Sherry-Ma/week6-mini-rust/README.md

-# Week5 mini rust project -- Paper Scissors Stone
+# Week6 mini rust project -- Triangle Area Calculator
 This project is a command line tool that calculate the area of a triangle.

 Type `cargo run`